regtracks/regtracks/spec.md

 ## 4

-Comments can be added with `#` after any rule.
+Comments may be added with `#` after any rule.
 The comment lasts until the end of the line.
 Any `#` symbol must therefore be escaped with a backslash `\`, and any backslashes that should be taken literally must be escaped with another backslash `\`.
 For a list of characters that must be escaped, see appendix B.

 ## 5